trinker/textclean/README.md

 ### Word Elongation

-In informal writing people may use a form of text embellishment to emphasize or alter word meanings called elongation (a.k.a. "word lengthening").
-For example, the use of "Whyyyyy" conveys frustration.
+In informal writing people may use a form of text embellishment to emphasize or alter word meanings called elongation (a.k.a. “word lengthening”).
+For example, the use of “Whyyyyy” conveys frustration.
-Other times the usage may be to be more sexy (e.g., "Heyyyy there").
+Other times the usage may be to be more sexy (e.g., “Heyyyy there”).
-Other times it may be used for emphasis (e.g., "This is so gooood").
+Other times it may be used for emphasis (e.g., “This is so gooood”).

 The `replace_word_elongation` function replaces these un-normalized forms with the most likely normalized form.
 The `impart.meaning`